GuidoBaijense/GuidoBaijense.github.io/_posts/2024-10-22-fixing-my-own-environment-pt4-ztassessment.md

 title: 'Fixing my own environment - Part 4: Zero Trust Assessment'
 author: Guido
 categories: [Zero Trust]
-tags: [assessment, Zero Trust]
+tags: [assessment, Zero Trust, fixingMyOwnEnvironment]
-image: ../assets/img/fixing-my-own-environment-pt4-ztassessment/zero-trust-assessment.png
+image: ../assets/img/fixing-my-own-environment-pt4-ztassessment/ztassess-header.png
 ---

 This blog will show you how you can leverage the Zero Trust Assessment to improve your security posture and how I have used this to strengthen the posture of my own environment.
 The Zero Trust Assessment is a tool that helps you to identify the current state of your environment and provides you with insights on how to improve your security posture.
 It is a great way to get started with Zero Trust and to identify areas where you can make improvements.

-In the past blogs in this series, I have covered Maester.dev and Microsoft Secure Score for Identity.
+In the past blogs [past blogs]({% link tags/fixingMyOwnEnvironment %}) in this series, I have covered [Maester.dev](https://maester.dev/) and Microsoft Secure Score for Identity.
 These tools are great for identifying areas where you can improve your security posture, but they do not provide you with a roadmap on how to get there.
-Does this assessment realy help you to get there?
+Does this assessment really help you to get there?
 Let's find out!

 >I know that I said before that I would continue with Maester.dev, but a colleague asked me about the ZTA tool and I wanted to know more about it as well.
 So I decided to write about this tool first.
 I will continue with Maester.dev in the next blog.
 Maybe.
 {: .prompt-tip}